 Please Susbscribe to get free access to our newsletter, solutions database, knowledge resources and more.

-One Ocean Bottle funds the collection of 11kgs of ocean bound plastic.
-That equates to 1000 plastic bottles (which is enough plastic gathered to fill a small car).
+Each Ocean Bottle funds the collection of 1000 plastic bottles (which is enough plastic gathered to fill a small car).

 Plastic is polluting our oceans at an astounding rate.
 The Ocean Bottle is here to help stop it.